 It’s more a when than an if, really.

-This makes it the service provider’s job to ensure every part of a client’s network is proactively protected.
+This makes it the service provider’s job to ensure every part of a customer’s network is proactively protected.
 It’s no longer just about securing the common attack avenues of entry—such as the network perimeter, email, and websites.
 Sure, those things need to be in place, but the real challenge is to proactively eliminate risk as part of your ongoing management.

 The answer lies in looking at the threat activity itself.
 Is it the fact that a cyber criminal compromises an endpoint on your customer’s network that is the threat?
 How about if they somehow obtain domain admin credentials?
 In reality, the real risk isn’t found in either of these actions.
 Think about it; you’ve never read a headline like, “Cyber criminal obtains domain admin rights… and does nothing with them!”
 Instead, the headlines look more like, “10K healthcare records stolen!”